-Finally, Ngāti Pāhauwera elders discussed the river as a 'taonga' and their responsibilities as 'kaitiaki' to care for the river.
-Wi Derek Huata stated:
+Finally, NgātiThe rivPāhauwera elderswe havdiscussed the river asto respa 'taonga' and theirriver, tresponsibilities asdesecr'kaitiaki' to care forwe havthe river.
+Wi Derekthe lifeHuata stated:river. (

 The river is a taonga that we as kaitiaki know we have to preserve.
 Our ancestors taught us to respect the river and if we respected the river, the river looked after us.
 If the river is desecrated, it will affect the very deep beliefs we have about the river.
 That is our Taniwha, the life force of the river, our respect for the river.
 (The evidence of the late Ariel Aranui stated: To the Maori water is the essential ingredient of life, a priceless treasure left by ancestors for the life sustaining use of their descendants.
-The descendants are in turn, charged with a major kaitiaki (stewardship) duty, to ensure that these treasures are passed on in as good a state or indeed, better, to those following.
+The descendants are in turn. charged with a major kaitiaki (stewardship) duty, to ensure that these treasures are passed on in as good a state or indeed, better, to those following.